Signature Methods in Machine Learning

-The experiments show that, within the class of recognising actions via the evolution of connected segments between landmark locations, the Path Signature method proposed in \cite{LNSY17}, a relatively simple linear shallow fully-connected neural network, achieves comparable results to other more complex models.
+The experiments conducted in \cite{LNSY17} illustrate that, within the class of recognising actions via the evolution of connected segments between landmark locations, the Path Signature method proposed in \cite{LNSY17}, a relatively simple linear shallow fully-connected neural network, achieves comparable results to other more complex models.